logicalclocks/maggy/README.rst

 resource utilization.

-Right now, maggy supports asynchronous hyperparameter tuning of machine learning and deep learning models, but other use cases include ablation studies and asynchronous distributed training.
+Right now, maggy supports asynchronous hyperparameter tuning of machine learning and deep learning models, and ablation studies.

 Moreover, it provides a developer API that allows advanced usage by implementing custom optimization algorithms and early stopping criteria.

-In order to make decisions on early stopping, the Spark executors are sending heart beats with the current performance of the model they are training to the maggy experiment driver which is running on the Spark driver.
-We call the process of training a model with a certain hyperparameter combination a *trial*.
-The experiment driver then uses all information of finished trials and the currently running ones to check in a specified interval, which of the trials should be stopped early.
-Subsequently, the experiment driver provides a new trial to the Spark executor.
+To accomodate asynchronous algorithms, support for communication between the Driver and Executors via RPCs added.
+The Optimizer that guides hyperparameter search is located on the Driver and it assigns trials to Executors.
+Executors periodically send back to the Driver the current performance of their trial, and the Optimizer can decide to early-stop its ongoing trial, followed by sending the Executor with a new trial.

 Quick Start
 -----------